nutsam/taboola-campaign-agent/README.md

 2. Add schema mapping in `core/migration_module/schemas/`
 3. Implement platform-specific transformations
 4. Update the conversation manager to recognize the new platform

-## Contributing

-1. Follow the existing code structure and patterns
-2. Use dependency injection for testability
-3. Add appropriate error handling
-4. Update documentation for new features